Why Do Cricketers Wear a Vest?

 Sweater with Sleeves

 Long sleeve sweaters are perfect for colder weather and to offer a layer of protection to fielders.
-Skidding and diving on the ground can lead to scratches to the arms – long sleeved sweaters prevent this.
+Skidding and diving on the ground can lead to scratches to the arms – long sleeved sweaters help to prevent this.
 The wool that is chosen to make these is stretchy, so it fits the body shape of the person wearing it.
 This stretching also adds to the comfort of the user and allows a full range of movement to be achieved in a match situation.
 Traditionally, these have a V shaped neckline with team colours on the border.
 These add to the overall appearance of the team.

 Cricket Vest Brands